 A graduate of Simtokha Dzong and Tango Buddhist Institute in Bhutan, Lama Dungtsho earned his Master’s degree in Buddhist philosophy.
 He performs and teaches visualizations and chants for healing and protection.
 His formal title, Lama Dungtsho, means “Tibetan Doctor”.

 Lama D’s training and experience give him a wealth of knowledge, merging ancient wisdom in modern times.
 Unlike many Lamas, he has been forced to surmount complex life challenges of relationships, parenting, money, and chaos of society, while living the pure Dharma.
 Lama D is on the faculty at NewEarth University.
-He lives with his wife, Srijana at Keramas Sacred River Village in Bali, where they offer transformational healing retreats.
+He lives with his wife, Srijana at Keramas Sacred River Village in Bali, where they offer classes and transformational healing retreats.